 The World Trade Organization’s (WTO) Trade Facilitation Agreement (TFA) provides a unique opportunity to promote inclusive growth by making cross-border trade easier, quicker and less costly for businesses of all sizes.

-In ratifying the TFA, countries will commit to a series of reforms to reduce red tape at borders — from measures on the release and clearance of goods, through to enhanced cooperation between border agencies.
+By ratifying the TFA, countries have committed to a series of reforms to reduce red tape at borders — from measures on the release and clearance of goods, through to enhanced cooperation between border agencies.
 It is estimated that implementing TFA reforms could reduce trade costs by an average of 14.5% and create around 20 million jobs — the vast majority in developing countries.

 WHAT IS THE TRADE FACILITATION AGREEMENT?

 Trade facilitation is the general term for a package of measures to help cut red tape at borders.
 Burdensome customs requirements present real challenges to companies of all sizes to trade internationally — particularly for smaller and medium sized companies (SMEs).
 Members of the World Trade Organization agreed to a landmark global agreement, known as the Trade Facilitation Agreement, or TFA.
+The TFA entered into force on 22 February 2017.
 The TFA aims to speed up customs procedures; make trade easier, faster and cheaper; provide clarity, efficiency and transparency; reduce bureaucracy and corruption; and use technological advances.

 WHY SHOULD I CARE ABOUT A GLOBAL DEAL ON BORDER MEASURES?